krunch3r76/gc__listoffers/README.md

 **NOTE: you will see yourself listed among the results unless the probe for offers was made manually (non-default)**

+# quick install
+head over to releases and download the zip or tar file from the latest release. extract and double click gc__listoffers.py

 # video

 https://user-images.githubusercontent.com/46289600/148477831-0c024de3-757d-420d-b3f1-4b00336f2a3d.mp4